konstellation-io/kai-processes/README.md

 ## Github webhook trigger

-The github webhook trigger is a predefined KIO process that creates a webhook listener to a github repository.
+The github webhook trigger is a predefined KAI process that creates a webhook listener to a github repository.
 It will stay listening to user requested events, then trigger a KAI workflow on said event.
 The trigger supports the following event types:

 - push